sanger-tol/pipelines-website/markdown/developers/review_checklist.md

 - [Workflow size](#workflow-size): Not too big, not too small.
 - [Workflow name](#workflow-name): Names should be lower case and without punctuation.
 - [Use the template](#use-the-template): All sanger-tol pipelines must be built using the nf-core template and sanger-tol branding.
-- [Software license](#software-license): Pipelines must be open source, released with the MIT license.
+- [Software licence](#software-licence): Pipelines must be open source, released with the MIT licence.
 - [Bundled documentation](#bundled-documentation): Pipeline documentation must be stored in the repository and viewable on the pipeline website.
 - [Docker support](#docker-support): Software must be bundled using Docker and versioned.
 - [Continuous integration testing](#continuous-integration-testing): Pipelines must pass CI tests.